GLOBAL MARKETS-Shares gain on US jobs data, euro rises after ECB

 Russell Price, senior economist at Ameriprise Financial Services Inc in Troy, Michigan, said the declining number of Americans seeking unemployment benefits was an encouraging sign for the economy.

-The number of Americans filing initial claims for those benefits unexpectedly fell to a seasonally adjusted 340,000 last week, suggesting an improving labor market.
+The number of Americans filing initial claims for unemployment benefits unexpectedly fell to a seasonally adjusted 340,000 last week, suggesting a pick-up in the labor market recovery.

 "It shows now that we have a few consecutive weeks where new claims are at this lower trend; it's very encouraging for labor market conditions currently and going forward," Price said.